james2doyle/ohdoylerules.com/content/tricks/disallowed-characters-in-uri.md

-/*
+---
-Title: Disallowed Characters In URI
+Title: "Disallowed Characters In URI"
-Description: The URI you submitted has disallowed characters
+Description: "The URI you submitted has disallowed characters"
-Date: 2015-03-31
+Date: "2015-03-31"
-Category: Tricks
+Category: "Tricks"
-Template: post
+Template: "post"
-Keywords: php, codeigniter, disallowed, characters, 400, error, paragraph ending, %E2%80%8B */
+Keywords: ["php", "codeigniter", "disallowed", "characters", "400", "error", "paragraph ending", "%E2%80%8B"]
+---

 How to fix "The URI you submitted has disallowed characters" error.